nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _conn_testing_equality:

 Test of equality
-    Two Connectomes can be tested for equality, i.e. that they contain the same connections.
+    Two SynapseCollections can be tested for equality, i.e. that they contain the same connections.

 .. _conn_get:

 Getting connection parameters
-    We can get the parameters of the connections in the Connectome.
-The structure of the returned values follows the same rules as ``get()`` for GIDCollections.
+    We can get the parameters of the connections in the SynapseCollection.
+The structure of the returned values follows the same rules as ``get()`` for NodeCollections.

     ::